Advanced Industries Export Grant

 - Preparation of product documents, product registration or assembly or maintenance instructions

-The Export Grant will NOT reimburse for certain activities, including but not limited to:
+The grant will NOT reimburse for certain activities, including but not limited to:

 - Any expense that a state agency would be prohibited under state law to reimburse an employee for